I-1-1-11.Documenting the Appointment of a Representative

 Form SSA-1695-F3, Identifying Information for Possible Direct Payment of Authorized Fees

 This form is required if a representative seeks direct payment of a fee.
 SSA uses the form to link a claimant and the claimant's appointed representative so that SSA can pay the representative an authorized fee directly from the claimant's past-due benefits.

 The representative must submit a separate form for each instance of representation.
 The representative can mail, fax, or hand-deliver the completed form to an FO.
 This means that a representative must provide a form SSA-1695 each time the representative seeks direct payment, and:

 He or she is appointed to represent a claimant before SSA; or

 A Federal court approves a fee, and the attorney did not submit the form when the claim was pending before SSA.

-Representatives submit this form only once by faxing the completed form to OEO.
+Representatives submit this form only once by faxing the completed form to OEO at 1-800-772-6270.
 (See POMS GN 03913.001.)
 Subsequently, representatives are responsible for updating any changes in their personal, professional, or business affiliation information online.

-In November 2010, HOs began using the SSA-1699 to enroll representatives for online access to electronic folders.
-This process is by-invitation-only.
+OHO uses the form SSA-1699 to enroll representatives for online access to electronic folders.
+This process is by invitation only.